 Albums produced or engineered by Paul have earned four gold records (sales over 50,000), two platinum records (sales over 100,000), 5 Juno nominations and 5 East Coast Music Awards.
 Natalie MacMaster’s record, “My Roots are Showing”, which Paul engineered, won the 1999 Juno award for best instrumental album.
 Sharon Lois & Bram’s recording “Skinnamarink TV”, co-produced by Paul won the 2000 Juno for “Best Children’s Album”.
 Ron Hynes’ CD “Get Back Change”, received the East Coast Music Awards nod for Best Album and Best Country Album of the year in 2004.
 Hynes’ 2006 release, “Ron Hynes” also produced by Mills earned him the ECMA Male Vocalist of the Year award.

 In addition to his work as a producer and performer Paul has contributed much to the betterment of the folk community in Canada.
 He has served on the Board of the “Ontario Council of Folk Festivals”, two years as its President.
-He also served on the Boards of Folk Music Canada and the Canadian Folk Music Awards.
-He currently sits on the Board of the Home County Music and Art Festival in London, ON.
+He also served on the Boards of Folk Music Canada, the Canadian Folk Music Awards and the Home County Folk League that presents the Home County Music & Art Festival in London, Ontario.

 His work has earned him several awards including the Estelle Klein award in 2011.
 In 2018 he was recognized for his work by being inducted as a Member of the Order of Canada.